New Zealand to start easing tough COVID border controls

 Air New Zealand said it was "thrilled" at the changes and was geared up to operate more than 300 flights between New Zealand and Australia in March.

-"(It's) incredibly exciting news for New Zealanders overseas," spokesperson Leanne Geraghty said.
+"(It's) incredibly exciting news for New Zealanders overseas," spokeswoman Leanne Geraghty said.

 "Having the certainty they will be touching down on home soil and reuniting with friends and whanau (family) in just over three weeks will come as a relief."